kaldius/carousell_scraper/readme.md

 > e.g. "/cheapest 5" shows the 5 cheapest listings
 * `/range`: Displays all listings with price in the given range.
 Compulsary: two integers for max and min respectively.
 > e.g. "/range 20 30" shows all listings with price between S$20 to S$30
 * `/add`: Adds a search term to the currently monitored searches and calls for the scraper to do an initial scrape.
 This automatically sets the new search term to be the user's latest **selection**.
+Additional arguments:
-Additionally, a `max_price` and `min_price` can be set for regular updates (see examples below).
-Comments can also be prepended using square brackets "[]".
+    * A `max_price` and `min_price` can be set for regular updates (see examples below)
+    * Comments can also be prepended using square brackets "[]".
+    * Terms to exclude can be added at any part of the search term using "\".
 > e.g. "/add [My goal price is $500] ipad mini" adds the search term "ipad mini" to the currently monitored list

 > e.g. "/add ipad pro $1000" adds the search term and push notifications will only be sent if there is a recent listing with price **less than** $1000

 > e.g. "/add iphone $1000 $1100" adds the search term and push notifications will only be sent if there is a recent listing with price **more than** $1000 and **less than** $1100

+> e.g. "/add iphone 13 \mini" adds the search term "iphone 13", but all results including the word "mini" will be discarded
 * `/switch`: Presents a list of buttons for the user to make a **selection** on which to make queries.
 > e.g. after **selection** is set to "ipad mini", "/recent 2" will show the 2 most recently posted listings for "ipad mini"
 * `/remove`: Presents a list of buttons for the user choose which to remove.